Red Line (Washington Metro): Route

-There is a maintenance yard between the NoMa–Gallaudet and Rhode Island Avenue–Brentwood stops.
+There is a maintenance yard between the NoMa–Gallaudet and Rhode Island Avenue–Brentwood stops along with facilities just outside Shady Grove and Glenmont stops as well.

 Internally, WMATA calls the Red Line the Shady Grove Route (A) and the Glenmont Route (B), which meet at Metro Center.

 The Red Line needs 44 trains (10 eight-car trains and 34 six-car trains, consisting of 284 rail cars) to run at peak capacity.
-Trains run most frequently during morning and evening rush hours (nominally four to eight minutes apart) and least frequently after 9:30 p.m. (nominally 15 to 18 minutes apart).

-The Red and Green Lines are the only lines that do not enter Virginia.
+The Red Line is one of two lines that do not enter Virginia, the other being the Green Line.

 Stations

 The line serves the following stations, from northwest to northeast:

 Future

 In November 2010, the WMATA authorized $37 million in capital improvements on the Red Line, a part of $212 million of work on the Red Line scheduled for 2010 to 2014.

 In 2011, the WMATA examined the possibility of extending the Red Line past the Shady Grove station to the Metropolitan Grove station by 2040.

 In April 2012, a 1,200-car parking garage opened at the Glenmont station, joining the existing 1,700-car garage.
 Construction on the project, funded by the state of Maryland, began in December 2009.